hideya/test-image-processing/docs/SPECIFICATIONS.md

 This document provides detailed technical specifications for the Photo Analyzer WebApp, including database schema, API endpoints, authentication mechanisms, and image processing workflow.

+## Date Handling Standards

+The application uses standardized date handling across all components:

+1. **API Communication**:
+   - All API endpoints exclusively use YYYY-MM-DD format for dates
+   - Date validation enforces this format with regex pattern checks
+   - No exceptions or fallbacks to other date formats are provided

+2. **Database Storage**:
+   - Dates are stored as PostgreSQL timestamp with time set to noon (12:00:00)
+   - Setting to noon prevents timezone-related date shifts
+   - Queries compare only date parts when filtering by date

+3. **Date Utilities**:
+   - The client uses a shared date utility module for consistent handling
+   - Helper functions enforce the YYYY-MM-DD format standard
+   - Date comparisons normalize to midnight to avoid time component issues

+See the [Date Standardization](DATE_STANDARDIZATION.md) document for details on implementation and best practices for date handling.

 ## Database Schema

 The application uses PostgreSQL with Drizzle ORM and includes the following tables: